-The RLF may fund up to one third, or 33% percent, of all project cost in portfolio.
-Thus for every one dollar of RLF loaned there shall be two dollars of private investment in the portfolio.
+The RLF portfolio of projects may fund up to one third, or 33% percent, of the total project cost.
+Thus, for every one dollar of RLF loaned there shall be two dollars of private investment in the portfolio.
 Private investment may include: a) capital invested by the borrower and others, b) debt and equity financing from private entities, c) portions (90%) of SBA guaranteed loans, and d) 100% of other public financing.
 Private investment shall not include accrued equity in a borrower's asset.